Have you been injured following a rollover accident? We can help.

 If you’ve been hurt in a roll-over car accident you may be entitled to compensation for pain and suffering, your lost wages, the loss of housekeeping capacity, the cost of attendant care, future care costs, among other things.

 Typically, rollover car accidents happen at a higher speed than planar type car accidents.
-Rollover car accidents can also be initiated by the impact of wheels on a curb, against another car, aggravated by an embankment or a side slope, airborne travel or by skidding motion after a violent manoeuvre.
-The National Centre for Statistics and Analysis in Washington reported, in an examination of rollover crash mechanisms, that the predominant tripping mechanism inducing rollover car accidents tended to be the ground sliding after a violent turning manouvre.
-No matter how a rollover crash occurs, the risk of injury with these types of accidents typicall occurs with roof crush, ejection, seat-strength issues and seat belt failure.
+Rollover car accidents can also be initiated by the impact of wheels on a curb, against another car, aggravated by an embankment or a side slope, airborne travel or by skidding motion after a violent maneuver.
+The National Centre for Statistics and Analysis in Washington reported, in an examination of rollover crash mechanisms, that the predominant tripping mechanism inducing rollover car accidents tended to be the ground sliding after a violent turning maneuver.
+No matter how a rollover crash occurs, the risk of injury with these types of accidents typically occurs with roof crush, ejection, seat-strength issues and seat belt failure.

 Vehicular rollover accidents are typically complex, chaotic crash events that results in a unique set of circumstances for each occupant injury.
 Given the complexity of the rollover event in a car accident it is hard to determine a pattern of injury distribution, however serious injuries are thought to have been reasonably determined by several factors including the vehicle type, pre-crash speed, restraints, the failure of restraints, the number of rollover turns, the intensity of the pre-rollover impact, the damage to the vehicle (most particularly roof intrusion in relation to the occupant survival space) whether or not there are multi-vehicles involved and the type of rollover initiation.